Special Chemo Diet Revitalizes Pets During and After Chemotherapy

 You can boost your pet’s Blood component by adding more blood building foods to your pet’s current diet.

-For maximum Blood building benefits, feed your pet according to the Blood Building Recipes.
+In addition, feed your pet according to the Blood Building Recipes for maximum blood building benefits.

 Meats and Dairy